-Marketing is a blanket term that encompasses a lot of things like customer relations, advertising and direct sales.
+Marketing is a blanket term that encompasses a lot of things like customer relations, advertising, and direct sales.
 While providing an excellent product or service to your customers is vital, marketing is important too.
 To create a killer marketing campaign, it is a good idea to understand what marketing is and why it is important.
-Here are a few things you should know to help you understand why marketing is important in 2018.
+Here are a few things you should know to help you understand why marketing matters to your small business.

-Once upon a time, consumers learned about businesses through print advertisements, radio and television commercials or the yellow pages.
-Today, while most of those things are still around, if you do not have an online presence then the perception is, you simply don’t have a business.
+Once upon a time, consumers learned about businesses through print advertisements, radio and television commercials, or the yellow pages.
+Today, while most of those things are still around, if you do not have an online presence> then the perception is that you simply don’t have a business.
 One of the great things about creating an online presence is that it can be done at a lower cost than any of those other methods.
 Internet marketing can be the great equalizer when it comes to getting exposure for your business in the coming year.

 You will find out quickly why marketing is important if you are not doing it.
 No matter what route you decide to go, one of the primary purposes of marketing is to make sure potential customers know that you exist.